nicklockwood/FXForms/README.md

 static NSString *const FXFormFieldInline = @"inline";
 ```

 Fields whose values is another FXForm, or which have a supplied options array, will normally be displayed in a new form, which is pushed onto the navigation stack when you tap the field.
 You may wish to display such fields inline within same tableView instead.
-You can do this by setting the FXFormFieldInline property to @YES.
+You can do this by setting the `FXFormFieldInline` property to `@YES`.

 Form field types